Blendify/blender-manual/blender_docs/manual/animation/constraints/interface/common.rst

 .. figure:: /images/animation_constraints_interface_common_target-bone.png

-The slider moves the precise position of the target between the :term:`Head` and :term:`Tail` of the bone.
+The slider moves the precise position of the target between the :term:`head` and :term:`tail` of the bone.
 Some constraints have a button next to the slider that enables using the curved shape of :ref:`Bendy Bones <bendy-bones>`.